janhq/WhisperSpeech/ichigo-whisper/README.md

 ### Architecture

-Ichigo-Whisper's architecture is inspired by the WhisperVQ model from [WhisperSpeech](https://github.com/collabora/WhisperSpeech).
+Ichigo-ASR's architecture is inspired by the WhisperVQ model from [WhisperSpeech](https://github.com/collabora/WhisperSpeech).
 It is a quantizer built on top of the Whisper-medium model, transforming continuous audio embeddings into discrete codebook entries.
 This quantization process allows for more efficient integration with LLMs, enabling direct speech understanding without the need for intermediate text representation.

 ### Codebook Initialization